recursively/recursively.github.io/source/_posts/Devices-For-Badusb-And-Badpowerbank.md

 ```shell
 adb devices
 ```
-You can see a list of available Android devices if everthing goes well.
+You can see a list of available Android devices if everything goes well.
 ```shell
 List of devices attached
 12c264a0	device
 ```

-Making sure your Pi is connected to the Wi-Fi network, so you can login to your Pi wirelessly.
+Making sure your Pi is connected to the Wi-Fi network, so you can log in to your Pi wirelessly.

 A portable power source is necessary.